akara44/crud/README.md

-# PHP ile geliştirdiğim crud sistemi.
+# The crud system I developed with PHP.
 ![login](crud.PNG)